oddbird/sliiides/content/css-next/css-cafe.md

   fit: contain
   background: white
   script: |
-    Anything we want to be able to measure.
+    Any element we want to measure,
+    query, and respond to.

 - title: No **Content Sizing**
   script: |
-    In order to avoid any layout loops, we need to turn off content-based sizing.
+    In order to avoid any layout loops, we need to turn off content-based sizing on those elements.
     Our containers need to be sized
     without reference to anything inside it.